Getting Started on Dog Training

-- Once you have the space and time set up and know what treat or other reward to use decide on a favorite follow-up activity, like playing fetch or a long petting session.
+- Once you have space and time set up and know what treat or other rewards to use decide on a favorite follow-up activity, like playing fetch or a long petting session.

 - Have one command, such as “sit” you want to teach.

 - Keep the treats out of sight.
-Use a pocket or spot on the counter top that is out of reach and out of sight for your dog.
-Otherwise, the sight of the treats can be become the only focus for the dog.
+Use a pocket or spot on the countertop that is out of reach and out of sight for your dog.
+Otherwise, the sight of the treats can become the only focus for the dog.

-At first it may seem like you are getting nowhere.
+At first, it may seem like you are getting nowhere.
 Don’t be discouraged.
-Your dog is picking up on more training than your realize.
+Your dog is picking up on more training than you realize.
 Make sure you only use positive encouragement.
 Reinforce all good and all-most-there behavior with a happy tone delivered with the same positive phrase.
-If you give off a “no that’s not it” tone or expressions while your dog is getting started, you many inadvertently move backwards in the training process.
+If you give off a “no that’s not it” tone or expressions while your dog is getting started, you may inadvertently move backward in the training process.